Wallingbrook Health GroupTel: 01769 580295

 Winkleigh SurgeryTel: 01769 580295

-The practice dispenses medicine for all patients registered at Wallingbrook.
+The Practice dispenses medication for all patients registered with Wallingbrook Health Group (WHG).

-If you are taking regular medication the doctor will place these items on repeat, allowing you to re-order them when required using one of the following methods:
+If you are taking regular medication the Doctor will place these items on repeat, allowing you to re-order them when required using one of the following methods:

 To re-order your repeat medication we recommend you use our monthly ordering facility.

 It is very simple to use.
 On picking up your monthly repeat simply reorder all you will require for the following month, we will then arrange a collection date (usually in 28 days' time) and provide you with a reminder card.
 Your medication will be ready to be collected on the date stated on the card at your preferred collection point.
 There is no need to contact us in advance to check if your prescription is ready.

 You are now able to order your repeat prescription medication from the comfort of your own home.
 To use this service you need to be registered with the online services.